stickies-v/bitcoin-devwiki/Developer-Notes-for-Qt-Code.md

 ## Backward Compatibility

-The source code must be compatible with the [minimum required](https://github.com/bitcoin/bitcoin/blob/master/doc/dependencies.md) Qt version which is set in the `configure.ac`:
+The source code must be compatible with the [minimum required](https://github.com/bitcoin/bitcoin/blob/master/doc/dependencies.md) Qt version which is set in `configure.ac`:
 ```sh
 BITCOIN_QT_CONFIGURE([5.5.1])
 ```

-If an optional feature requires Qt higher version, or a feature was replaced by another one, use `QT_VERSION` and `QT_VERSION_CHECK` macros:
+If an optional feature requires a higher version of Qt, or if a feature was replaced by another one, use the `QT_VERSION` and `QT_VERSION_CHECK` macros:

 ```cpp
 #include <QDate>